-There are two undergraduate degree options in this field, an Associate of Applied Science (AAS) and a Bachelor of Science (BS) in Radiologic Science.
-The 2-year AAS prepares graduates to either find entry-level employment, or to continue on to complete a 4-year BS degree.
+The 2-year AAS in radiologic science prepares graduates to either find entry-level employment, or to continue on to complete a 4-year BS degree.
 AAS programs are offered at community colleges, as well as online.

 The 4-year BS programs, which are less common, are offered through universities and online.
 Both programs prepare students to become licensed, which some states require.
-Admission to an AAS program requires a high school degree and an aptitude for math and science.
-Admission to a BS program most commonly requires an AAS degree.
+Admission to an AAS program requires a high school degree, an aptitude for math and science, and completion of a CPR for Professional Healthcare Provided certification course.

 Associate of Applied Science in Radiologic Science